02.04 What The Bureaucracy Does For You

 • Business Licenses: Licensing agencies issue business licenses to companies that meet certain requirements, such as complying with zoning regulations, obtaining insurance, and passing inspections.
 This ensures that businesses operate legally and protect consumers from fraud and unsafe practices.

-• Building Permits: Building departments issue building permits to ensure that construction projects comply with building codes and safety standards.
+• Building Permits: Building departments issue building permits to see to it that construction projects comply with building codes and safety standards.
 This helps prevent structural failures, fires, and other hazards.

 The Benefits of Bureaucracy